 Some minor accommodations that typically do not require pre-approval include medical the use of bandages, cough drops, eye drops, eyeglasses, hearing aid, inhaler, surgical mask, nasal drops, seat pillow/cushion.

-What are the categories and skills covered on these exams?
+What are the competencies and sections on these exams?

 What is the most convenient way to register for this exam?

 Many test centers offer online registration, while others prefer you to register in person.
 Consult with your testing center.